jespa007/zetjsoncpp/README.md

 zetjsoncpp::deserialize<zetjsoncpp::StringJsonVar<>>("\"my_string\"")
 ```

-### Vector of Strings
+### Array of Strings
-A json vector of strings it could be the following,
+A json array of strings it could be the following,
 ```javscript
 ["string_1","string_2","string_3"]
 ```
-To deserialize a vector of strings, it is done through `ArrayStringJsonVar` as it shows below,
+To deserialize a array of strings, it is done through `ArrayStringJsonVar` as it shows below,

 ```cpp
 zetjsoncpp::deserialize<ArrayStringJsonVar<>>(